Raudvatnet

 Raudvatnet is rich on trout and Arctic char, and is a popular lake for hobby fishermen, both in the summer and the winter (ice fishing).
 Raudvatnet and the surrounding area is a popular recreation area.
 Blåvegenløpet Skifestival ("the Blue road ski festival") begins at Raudvatnet.
 It is organized by the IL Stålkameratene sports club.
 There are also about 550 cabins located around the lake, and work is going on to make electricity available to their owners.

 Name

 Raudvatnet has its name from the mountain Raudfjellet ("the red mountain"), north of the lake.
-The mountain is red due to hematite, which historically was extracted in order to make house paint in Rana.
+The mountain is red due to hematite, which historically was extracted in order to make house paint in Rana Municipality.
 From 1911 to 1919, the mining company Bossmo Gruber extracted pyrite from Raudfjellet in the mine Mossgruven.
 Hematite from this red mountain was also the source of house painting in Northern Sweden.
 It explains why most houses there are red, and also the Swedish common name den Røda Stugan ("the red house") when referring to their homes in the Swedish municipalities of Sorsele and Storuman.

 The lake Litle Raudvatn ("small Raudvatn") is located nearby in the Plura River watershed.
 In order to distinguish between these lakes, Raudvatnet is sometimes also called Store Raudvatn ("large Raudvatn").